Robert Gettleman: Federal judicial service

-Gettleman is a United States District Judge of the United States District Court for the Northern District of Illinois.
-Gettleman was nominated by President Bill Clinton on August 16, 1994, to a seat vacated by John Francis Grady.
+Gettleman was nominated by President Bill Clinton on August 16, 1994, to serve as a United States district judge of the United States District Court for the Northern District of Illinois to a seat vacated by John Francis Grady.
 He was confirmed by the United States Senate on October 7, 1994, and received his commission on October 11, 1994.
-Gettleman took senior status on May 5, 2009.
+Gettleman assumed senior status on May 5, 2009.